Nov. 30, 1979: Benitez vs Leonard

 “My ambition is not to be just a good fighter,” said Leonard before the match.
 “I want to be something great, something special.”
 But first he had to overcome the tricky puzzle that was Benitez.

-But the knockdown appeared to wake up the champion.
-In the fourth he found the range for his right hand while making the challenger miss.
-Suddenly Ray could not find his man.
-While Leonard’s aggressiveness allowed him to steal rounds, Benitez was slipping shots and countering.
+But the knockdown seemed to wake up the champion.
+In the fourth he found the range for his right hand while making the challenger miss, and suddenly Ray could not find his man.
+While Leonard’s aggressiveness allowed him to steal rounds, Benitez was the one slipping shots and countering.
 In the sixth they clashed heads, opening a cut on Wilfred’s forehead.
 In Leonard’s corner, Dundee pleaded with Ray to neglect the elusive target that was Benitez’s head and instead attack the body.

 “Go downstairs!” the veteran trainer shouted.
 “You can’t stand in front of him and hit him with a right hand.
 Forget the right hand!”